-Pet Dental Care & Teeth Cleaning in the Lebanon County PA Area
+Pet Dental Care & Teeth Cleaning in Berks County

 Though often overlooked by pet owners, dental care is a very important part of your pet’s overall health.
 Dental disease is so pervasive that half of cats and nearly all dogs over the age of three require professional dental intervention and care.
 Pets that do not receive regular dental brushing and gum care can suffer from serious illnesses as bacteria from your pet’s mouth enters the bloodstream and damages the kidneys, heart, and liver.